mendersoftware/mender-docs/01.Get-started/04.Deploy-a-docker-compose-update/docs.md

         --software-version="$VERSION"
 ```

-!!!
-For Raspberry pi 3 use  `DEVICE_TYPE="raspberrypi3"`
-!!!
-All arguments after `--` are passed directly to `mender-artifact write module-image`.

-The generated artifact (`.mender` extension) is now ready to be deployed on the device.
+The generated Artifact (`.mender` extension) is now ready to be deployed on the device.

-#### Deploy the Mender Artifact

-Open your browser and navigate to the "Releases" column in the [Mender UI](https://hosted.mender.io/ui/releases) and upload your newly created artifact.
+Open your browser and navigate to the "Releases" column in the [Mender UI](https://hosted.mender.io/ui/releases) and upload your newly created Artifact.
 Once uploaded, navigate to the "Devices" column and select your device and then click `Create a deployment for this device` in the `Device actions` in the bottom right corner.
-Select your newly created artifact and click `CREATE DEPLOYMENT`.
+Select your newly created Artifact and click `CREATE DEPLOYMENT`.

 ##### Verify your deployment

+!
+In this chapter the commands are executed on the **device** using the [Remote terminal](../../09.Add-ons/50.Remote-Terminal/docs.md)

 Once deployed, the device will start serving a simple server on port 8080.
 You can test the application by sending a request to path `/whoami` and the server will echo the request.

-Open the Remote terminal from the Hosted Mender UI and run the following:

 ```bash
 docker ps